What Are the Causes of Bruxism (Teeth Grinding)?

 Bruxism is a condition that is characterized by the subconscious grinding or clenching of the teeth and jaw.
-There are a variety of causes for this condition, including stress and anxiety, sleeping disorders, and certain medications.
+There are various causes for this condition, including stress and anxiety, sleeping disorders, and certain medications.
 If you or someone you know is suffering from bruxism, come to Koala® Center For Sleep & TMJ Disorders and talk to our providers.
-For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+For more information, contact us or visit us online to book an appointment.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, El Paso TX, and Wausau WI.

 Table of Contents: